MasenKane/CSCI2461_Project3/README.md

 USE GWLC - IT IS MOST CURRENT AND HAS EVERYTHING INCLUDING MASEN'S REGISTERS

+CHECK OUT - CPUnotes.pdf for a finite state diagram, the GWLC ISA, and the beginnings of our ROM implemention of the decoder.

 ```
 Control Flow - What write signals do we need: